muze-innovation/totem-otp/README.md

      * @throws OTPMismatchedError - the provided OTP mismatched with the given reference.
      */
     validate(reference: string, otpValue: string): Promise<number>

+    /**
+     * Use this method when application has otpValie to compare from frontend.
+And your wish to
+     * generate a `receipt` to represent the OTP validated states.
+     *
+     * @param reference the OTP reference sent from frontend.
+     * @param otpValue the actual OTP value from frontend.
+     * @param purpose the purpose for this receipt to represent.
+You can provide an array of it.
+     * @return string - the string that represent the receipt of this OTP.
+     * @throws OTPUsedError - the provided OTP has already been used.
+(Already correctly validated).
+     * @throws OTPMismatchedError - the provided OTP mismatched with the given reference.
+     * @throws UnmatchedValidationReceipt - no Validation Receipt Implementation available.
+     */
+    validate(reference: string, otpValue: string, purpose: string[]): Promise<string>

+    /**
+     * Use this method when application has the validation receipt from frontend.
+     * and wish to validate its purpose.
+This API can be called repeatedly without reducing the usages count.
+     *
+     * @param reference the OTP reference sent from frontend.
+     * @param receipt the Receipt string that is required.
+     * @param purpose the Purpose of this receipt.
+Extra layer of security.
+     * @throws ValidationReceiptError - the provided Receipt has been expired or invalid.
+     * @throws UnmatchedValidationReceipt - no Validation Receipt Implementation available.
+     */
+    validateReceipt(reference: string, receipt: string, purpose: string): Promise<IValidationReceipt>
 }
 ```